nabto/edge-device-webrtc/README.md

    g++-arm-linux-gnueabihf gcc-arm-linux-gnueabihf g++-aarch64-linux-gnu gcc-aarch64-linux-gnu
 ```

-If your toolchain is not available from a package manager, if e.g. you have gotten it from a video chipset vendor, you must manually install and how to invoke the C and C++ compiler from the vendors' instructions.
+If your toolchain is not available from a package manager, if e.g. you have gotten it from a video chipset vendor, you must manually install it and learn how to invoke the C and C++ compiler from the vendors' instructions.
 Then set the `CC` and `CXX` environment variables, respectively, as outlined below.

 # Build using `vcpkg`